NEC Code for Refrigerator Outlet Height and GFCI Protection

 - What is the specific NEC code for fridge outlet height?

 - The NEC does not specify a mandatory fridge outlet height.
-The height is determined by the installer based on best practices, manufacturer recommendations, and the need for proper appliance cord clearance.
-A common height is 36-48 inches off the floor.
+The height is determined by the installer and the appliance manufacturer’s instructions.
+Because the Code does not prescribe a mounting height, follow appliance guidance and safe cord routing.

 - So, does a refrigerator need a GFCI under the 2023 NEC?